 De Montfort University’s campus is located in an area of Leicester that is steeped in history.

-Trinity Hospital and St Mary of the Annunciation
+Trinity Hospital and the Church of Annunciation

 In 1330 Henry, 3rd Earl of Leicester and Lancaster, commissioned the construction of an almshouse and hospital to treat the poor and infirm of the city, to be built on land bordering the castle precinct.
 Originally called the Hospital of the Honour of God and the Glorious Virgin and All Saints, the institution became Trinity Hospital in 1614.
 Although the building was reconstructed in 1776 and again in 1901, the original medieval chapel can still be seen in Trinity House.

 Henry’s son, also Henry, continued the work, expanding the hospital and founding the Church of the Annunciation of the Blessed Virgin Mary, situated where the Hawthorn Building now stands.
 The area became known as the Newarke, a corruption of ‘new work’.

 The Church of the Annunciation had a chantry function, where priests would pray for the souls of the House of Lancaster.
 It also held a precious relic of a thorn from the Crown of Thorns worn by Jesus at the Crucifixion, which was gifted to Henry by the King of France.
 No drawings of the church survive but it was described as beautiful by visitors.

 Some chronicles state that in 1485 the body of King Richard III was displayed in the Newarke, probably inside the church, so that people could see for certain that he was dead.
 In 1548 the church was demolished during the religious upheavals of the Reformation and the area became a pleasant residential zone.

 War and revolution